-Mauritian curries are somewhat different to the original Indian versions which tend to have slightly different flavour combinations and tend to be much hotter (although there is spicy chilli paste that is served on the side of most Mauritian dishes).
+Mauritian curries are somewhat different to the original Indian versions which tend to have slightly different flavour combinations.
+The dishes tend to be much hotter, although there is spicy chilli paste that is served on the side of most Mauritian dishes.

 - 1kg chicken thighs

 - 1 teaspoon crushed ginger or ginger paste

 - 1 teaspoon crushed garlic or garlic paste.

 - Fresh curry leaves (a handful or so)

 - Some fresh coriander to garnish

 - Make a curry paste with the dry ingredients and a few drops of water.

 - Once they are well combined, mix in the ginger and garlic.